threefoldtech/quantum-storage/docker/troubleshooting.md

 # Troubleshooting

+This troubleshooting guide is specific for the docker container, there is also [general troubleshooting documentation](../docs/troubleshooting.md).

+## zstor logs

+zstor logs are in `/data/zstor.log`

 ## Only zstor is started, not the local zdb and 0-db-fs

 Verify: execute `zinit list` in a shell minside the running container.